mary-hopkins/Tic-Tac-Toe/README.md

 ## Future Plans

-* A complete rework, this thing is ugly and broken.
+* A complete rework, this thing is ugly and ~~broken~~.
 * A Jest test suite to make sure I have complete coverage of my code
+* Remove Player Name Input, it is stupid.
+* Computer to play against
 * Rebuild with Angular, for practice

+## Past Versions

+* VN 1.0 - Broken and Sad